 4. Parasitic Infections

-Although more research is needed, studies are showing that propolis is more effective at curing parasitic infections (like giardiasis) that the typical pharmaceutical drug known as tinidazole.
+Although more research is needed, studies are showing that propolis is more effective at curing parasitic infections (like giardiasis) than the typical pharmaceutical drug known as tinidazole.
 One specific study looked at 138 giardiasis patients.
 The propolis resulted in a “52 percent cure rate in children and a 60 percent elimination rate in adults”.

 When taken daily for a week, propolis is able to prevent oral thrush in people who wear dentures.